 These low margins can be used to enhance income to investors without increasing risk to unacceptable levels.

 Many property funds, including listed REITs ran into problems during the GFC, due to a reliance on borrowed funds to pay up-front incentives to new tenants and to carry out essential capital works.
 Fawkner Property syndicates plan for tenant incentives and capex by raising sufficient capital and keeping distributions within the limits of adjusted funds from operations.

-The 2018-2019 Annual Tax Statements are mailed directly to the investors.
-The statement will be issued in August.
+The 2018-2019 Annual Tax Statements have been emailed directly to the investors.
+All statements have been issued.
 Permission must be given by the investor for the tax statements to be sent to other parties i.e. accountant.
-The 2018 tax statements have been issued.
 Please email email@example.com if you require a copy.